 HERITAGE HIGHLIGHTS: The only timber-framed market hall in Herefordshire still in its original location

 Arguably the finest timber-framed market hall in England, Ledbury's iconic timber-framed 17th-century Market Hall (sometimes known as the Market House) was begun in 1617 and took 51 years to complete.
 Then, as now, the Market Hall hosts regular markets, with stalls set up on the arcaded ground floor, out of the weather.

 The Market Hall is attributed - without any documentary evidence it must be said - to John Abel, a local man who rose to become King's Carpenter under Charles I. Abel, or Abell, is also responsible for Grange Court in Leominster and several other market houses in Herefordshire.

 His link to Ledbury is tenuous as the Market Hall here does not have the ornate carving details for which Abel was known.
-It is very likely that several master carpenters were involved with the construction, given that it took over 5 decades to finish.
+It is very likely that several master carpenters were involved with the construction, given that it took over five decades to finish.

 Though there are other timber-framed market halls in Herefordshire, Ledbury's is the only one still in use and still in its original position.